castorini/pyserini/README.md

 ## How do I fetch a document?

-The other commonly used feature is to fetch a document given its `docid`.
+Another commonly used feature in Pyserini is to fetch a document (i.e., its text) given its `docid`.
 This is easy to do:

 ```python